FAIRplus/the-fair-cookbook/content/recipes/infrastructure/vocabularies/UC3_R13_local_ontology_services_matched.md

 >:warning: The file needs to be manually edited by removing the header of the new metadata and adding proper indentation.
 ```

-For ontologies (URL_TO_INSERT_TERM_2555 https://fairsharing.org/search?recordType=terminology_artefact)  that are in the OBO foundry (URL_TO_INSERT_RECORD-NAME_2556 https://fairsharing.org/FAIRsharing.847069) , the metadata can also be downloaded from the [OBO Foundry GitHub repository](https://github.com/OBOFoundry/purl.obolibrary.org/tree/master/config).
+For ontologies that are in the OBO foundry (URL_TO_INSERT_RECORD-NAME_1364 https://fairsharing.org/FAIRsharing.847069) , the metadata can also be downloaded from the [OBO Foundry GitHub repository](https://github.com/OBOFoundry/purl.obolibrary.org/tree/master/config).

-Additional format (URL_TO_INSERT_TERM_2557 https://fairsharing.org/search?recordType=model_and_format) ting is required for metadata downloaded from the OBO foundry (URL_TO_INSERT_RECORD-NAME_2558 https://fairsharing.org/FAIRsharing.847069) .
+Additional formatting is required for metadata downloaded from the OBO foundry (URL_TO_INSERT_RECORD-NAME_1365 https://fairsharing.org/FAIRsharing.847069) .

 ### 3. Set up OLS in the local environment